How to Clean a House Before Moving Out

 Save up to 70% on Removal Costs

-When researching how to clean your house, you’ll find the phrase ‘deep clean’ banded around, but it’s often unclear what exactly this means.
-In the context of a home move, it means leaving the property in perfect condition for the next occupants.
+When researching how to clean your house you’ll find the phrase ‘deep clean’ often used - but it’s not always clear what exactly this means.
+In the context of moving house, it means leaving the property in perfect condition for the next occupants.

 Marie Kondo is a popular choice for those looking for motivation as she explores the idea of how "tidying orders and relaxes the mind", allowing you to prepare for the move.
 To help you get started, we’ve created a list of things to clean when moving out for each specific area of the property.